ocean-tracking-network/otn_field_reporting_standards/_episodes/10-beyond-telemetry.md

 ## Study Halls

 To reduce the stress of working in isolation, especially for early career researchers, OTN established a weekly 'Study Hall' session.
 Networking and collaborative problem solving in a virtual setting are hosted with a broad geographic attendance.
+We strongly encourage Field Techs to attend!
+They occur every Thursday from 2-4 Atlantic.
+Contact OTNDC for a Zoom link.

 ![study hall map](../fig/study_hall_attendees.jpg)